joshuacubas/MunchiesAndMore_Flask_API/README.md

 ### App Basic Info:

  - There will be site that lets users upload and view recipe ideas
- - each user will be able to  create a personal login
+ - Each user will be able to  create a personal login
- - each user can create edit and delete THEIR OWN recipes
+ - Each user can create edit and delete THEIR OWN recipes

 ### Backend